 Why living with OCD is different to what’s on social media

-This SpunOut.ie volunteer talks about life with Obsessive Compulsive Disorder and what it’s like day-to-day
+This contributor talks about what life with Obsessive Compulsive Disorder (OCD) is like day-to-day versus how it is portrayed on social media.

-Recently the internet has taken a trip back to 2013 with the resurfacing of incomplete and mismatched patterns accompanied by the caption “Like if you’re OCD.”
-The general misunderstanding of Obsessive Compulsive Disorder means people who are annoyed about a picture of a blue Smartie in a bowl of red Smarties or an out of place brick on the footpath are claiming to be “like so totally OCD.”
-Likewise people who like to have a tidy house or an organised locker are often told they’re “so OCD” simply because they like things to be clean and tidy.
+The internet has a long-standing tendency of portraying OCD in a very unrealistic way.
+Captions on cleaning photos or videos asking people to “like if you’re OCD” are commonplace.
+The general misunderstanding of Obsessive Compulsive Disorder means people who are annoyed about a picture of a blue Smartie in a bowl of red Smarties or an out-of-place brick on the footpath are claiming to be “like so totally OCD.”
+Likewise, people who like to have a tidy house or an organised locker are often told they’re “so OCD” simply because they like things to be clean and tidy.

 What is Obsessive Compulsive Disorder (OCD)?

-The reality is that neither of these things are actually OCD.
+The reality is that neither of these things is OCD.
 OCD is a mental illness, not an adjective used to describe a person who is tidy.
 OCD, like any other mental illness, can seriously impact the life of a person who suffers from it.
-It is not pretty, it is not quirky and it is not trendy.
+It is not pretty, it is not quirky, and it is not trendy.
 Suffering from OCD can make your life so much harder in ways people can not even understand.
 It can make it incredibly difficult to fall asleep at night.
-It can delay you leaving the house making you late for many things.
-It can make you dread basic everyday actions such as brushing your teeth, locking doors, washing your hands or even turning off lights.
+It can delay you leaving the house, making you late for many things.
+It can make you dread basic everyday actions such as brushing your teeth, locking doors, washing your hands, or even turning off lights.

 Taking up your time and energy